Well, okay, the research project that I commissioned Mr. Snerdley to conduct for me has just been completed.

 Having more fun than a human being should be allowed to have.

-I am Rush Limbaugh, doing what I was born to do.
+I am Rush Limbaugh doing what I was born to do here on the Excellence in Broadcasting Network.

-While the media were at a frenzy over Cindy Sheehan, the armed forces have quietly exceeded their recruitment goals for fiscal year 2005.
+While the media were in a frenzy over Cindy Sheehan, the armed forces have quietly exceeded their recruitment goals for fiscal year 2005.

-Every one of the Army's ten divisions, its uh key combat organizations, has exceeded its reenlistment goal for the year to date.
+Every one of the Army's 10 divisions, its key combat organizations, has exceeded its re-enlistment goal for the year to date.

 Those with the most intense experience in Iraq have the best rates.